 Review articles are welcomed by the journal and are generally solicited by the Editor-in-Chief; authors wishing to submit an unsolicited Review Article are invited to contact the Editor-in-Chief prior to submission, in order to screen the proposed topic for relevance and priority, given other review articles that may already be in preparation.
 Review articles should focus on recent scientific or clinical advances in an area of broad interest to those in the field of hematology.
 Such articles must be concise and critical and should include appropriate references to literature.
 All Review Articles, including those solicited by the Editors, are rigorously peer reviewed before the final publication decision is made.

-Review articles should not exceed 7,000 words in length, must include an abstract of 200 words or fewer, and may not have more than 120 references.
+Review articles should include an abstract of 200 words or fewer, and may not have more than 120 references.
 The use of tables and color figures to summarize critical points is encouraged; the Journal offers assistance with preparation or improvement of figures from professional illustrators, once the article is accepted.

 Perspectives are articles discussing significant topics and controversies relevant to developmental biology, generally from a more personal or opinion-based standpoint than a Review Article.
 Interested authors should contact the Editor-in-Chief prior to submission to discuss the suitability of the proposed subject matter.
-The length should not exceed 4,500 words; the abstract must not exceed 250 words; and references are limited to 100.
+The abstract must not exceed 250 words; and references are limited to 100.
 Typically, Perspectives should state the topic and background information concisely, discuss opposing viewpoints, and make recommendations for further investigations or actions.

 Generally, any involvement of medical writers, editors, or researchers supported by the pharmaceutical industry is not acceptable for the preparation of Perspectives published in Development & Reproduction.
 For more information, see Conflict of Interest Disclosure below, or to discuss specific issues regarding this policy, contact the Editor-in-Chief prior to submission.

 Resource papers provide information which will have an impact on the research of developmental biologists.
 They will often be considered "descriptive" but such papers are appropriate for Development & Reproduction if they provide important new insights.
-The length should not exceed 4,500 words; the abstract must not exceed 250 words; and references are limited to 100.
+The abstract must not exceed 250 words; and references are limited to 100.

 - Title Page